marwahaha/datamap/courses/environmental-economics-and-policy-(envecon)-131-globalization-and-the-natural-environment.md

 ---
 layout: course
-course-type: Method
 department: Environmental Economics and Policy (ENVECON)
 course: 131
+course-name: Globalization and the Natural Environment
 title: Environmental Economics and Policy (ENVECON) 131 Globalization and the Natural Environment
-course-name: Globalization and the Natural Environment
 units: 3
-prerequisites: Intermediate microeconomic theory or consent of instructor
-tools: MS Access, SQL
+tools: nan
-description: Design and implementation of databases, with an emphasis on industrial and commercial applications.
-Relational algebra, SQL, normalization.
-Students work in teams with local companies on a database design project.
-WWW design and queries.
+description: An examination of the environmental effects of globalization.
+How has increased international trade, the integration of factor markets, and the adoption of international agreements affected the environment?
+Case studies include the environmental impact of GATT/WTO and NAFTA.
+Multi-disciplinary approach examines the actual laws and institutions and the economic theories of globalization, in addition to the empirical evidence of globalization's environmental effects.
+cluster: Social Science
 ---